wp-plugins/nextgen-facebook/readme.txt

 = Version 6.2-rc1 =

 * Added the 'Include on Static Homepage' option on the General settings page.
+* Added a tabbed layout for the Post/Page custom settings, General settings page, and Social Styles settings page.
+* Added links to the Facebook Debugger, Google Testing Tool, and Twitter Card Validator in the Post/Page custom settings.
+* Added a Google and Twitter Card description for the Post/Page custom settings (Pro version).
+* Added a Pinterest Image Caption, Tumblr Image and Video Caption to the Post/Page custom settings (Pro version).

 = Version 6.1.1 =